hillwithsmallfields/qs/inventories/README.md

 serial-numbered barcoded name labels on all my non-trivial non-fabric items, and on the coat-hangers for major clothing items.

-As the code never writes this file back, this is not a strict list.
+As the code never writes this file back, this is not a strict list, but `storage.py` assumes the fields listed in bold are present.

 `books.csv` is expected to have these columns: